Navigator objectSupport in all current engines.

 If the resulting URL record's scheme

-" or the resulting URL record's origin is not same origin with
+is not "https" or the resulting URL record's origin is not same origin with

 environment's origin, then throw